MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 {: .challenge}

 > ## Building documentation as a PDF
-> To build a pdf version of your documentation, you use the command
+> To build a pdf version of your documentation, you use the command.
+Note that you must have Latex installed for this to work.
 > ~~~
 > make latexpdf
 > ~~~